tact-lang/docs-obsolete/tact-spec.md

 User-defined types is a types which is defined by an used based on already existing types.

 ### Product types
-Product types is a types that can have multiple fields of different types that exists as one entity.
-Besides of fields product types can also have functions that operates on type fields TODO.
+Product types are types that can have multiple fields of different types that exists as one entity.
+Product types have fields and methods — functions that operate on these fields.

 Example of the declaration of the product type:
 ```